ϰϲʿ¼

-However, most visitors have no idea what to expect when it comes to food.
-From fresh seafood to sweet treats and, of course, all things maple, here鈥檚 what to eat and drink in Canada.
+From fresh seafood to sweet treats and, of course, all things maple, here’s what to eat and drink on your trip to Canada.

 Person pouring maple syrup over snow

-Visit a maple syrup farm 鈥 otherwise known as a sugar shack 鈥 when they open up to the public in early spring 漏 Khanh Ngo Photography / Getty Images
+Visit a maple syrup farm – otherwise known as a sugar shack – when they open up to the public in early spring © Khanh Ngo Photography / Getty Images

 Visit a sugar shack for a pancake breakfast